koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 7. Learning continues, but we will stop here.

 In this story, the world model is built from the self-supervised loss signal.
 Reinforcement probably also guides and focuses attention.
 For example, perhaps [brainstem-hardcoded (but crude) face detectors](<https://www.cell.com/current-biology/fulltext/S0960-9822(17)30580-8>) hook into a reward circuit which focuses the learning on human faces.

-<a id="app-b"></a>

 ### Appendix B: Terminology
 #### Shards are not full subagents

 In our conception, shards vary in their sophistication (e.g. _IF-THEN reflexes_ vs _planning-capable, reflective shards which query the world model in order to steer the future in a certain direction_) and generality of activating contexts (e.g. _only activates when hungry and a lollipop is in the middle of the visual field_ vs _activates whenever you're thinking about a person_).
 However, we think that shards are not discrete subagents with their own world models and mental workspaces.
 We currently estimate that most shards are "optimizers" to the extent that a bacterium or a thermostat is an optimizer.
 #### “Values”

 We defined [^16] "values" to be an algorithm with a contextually activated decision-making influence which increases the probability of e.g. deciding to hang out with that friend.
 Here are three extra considerations and clarifications.

 **Type-correctness.** We think that our definition is deeply appropriate in certain ways.
 Just because you value eating donuts, doesn’t mean you want to retain that pro-donut influence on your decision-making.
 This is what it means to *reflectively endorse* a value shard—that the shards which reason about your shard composition, bid for the donut-shard to stick around.
 By the same logic, it makes total sense to want your values to change over time—the “reflective” parts of you want the shard composition in the future to be different from the present composition.
 (For example, many arachnophobes probably want to drop their fear of spiders.)
-Rather than humans being “weird” for wanting their values to change over time, we think it’s probably the default for smart agents meeting our learning-process assumptions ([section 1](#assumptions)).
+Rather than humans being “weird” for wanting their values to change over time, we think it’s probably the default for smart agents meeting our learning-process assumptions ([section 1](#1-neuroscientific-assumptions)).

 Furthermore, your *values* do not reflect a *reflectively endorsed utility function*.
 First off, those are different types of objects.
 Values bid for and against options, while a utility function grades options.
 Second, your values vary contextually, while any such utility function would be constant across contexts.
 More on these points later, in more advanced shard theory posts.